i-slither/i-slither/README.md

 - 💬 Ask me about JavaSript, Linux, Web Developement.
 - 📫 How to reach me: arunavsingha06@gmail.com, https://www.linkedin.com/in/arunav-singha-61333818b/
 - 😄 Pronouns: He/His.
-- ⚡ Fun fact: I can play guitar and learn things that I am interested in faster.
+- ⚡ Fun fact: I can play guitar and learn things that I am interested in fast.